Alessandro-Dodon/pyvar/Functions/README.md

 - Better styling when printing results for portfolio functions

-- Backtesting for AN VaR?
+- Backtesting for AN VaR (it would require portfolio returns)?
+And ES (it would be exactly like parametric VaR with normal distribution)?

 - Correlation modeling?
 And VEC(1,1)?